TrifectaIII/MTG-Card-Reader/README.md

 ## About Me

 I am a recent university grad currently living and looking for a job in San Francisco.
-If you would like to contact me about this software project (or about anything else) please send an email to maddenfong@gmail.com
+If you would like to contact me about this software project (or anything else) please send an email to maddenfong@gmail.com